-The bunkerlike Soma Museum of Art has a tempting café and shop, a permanent display of Olympics-themed video art by Nam June Paik and five galleries for special exhibitions.
+The bunker-like SOMA has a tempting cafe and shop, a permanent display of Olympics-themed video art by Nam June Paik and five galleries for special exhibitions.

 The Olympic Museum has screens showing the exciting highlights of the 1988 Seoul Olympics, together with a brief history of the Olympics.

-Fast food, a convenience store and the excellent Fresh House are at the World Peace Gate near the main entrance, where rollerbladers glide along on warm evenings and weekends.
+Fast food, a convenience store and the excellent Seasons Table are at the World Peace Gate near the main entrance, where rollerbladers glide along on warm evenings and weekends.